 The Cystinosis Research Foundation’s mission is to support bench, clinical and translational cystinosis research to find better treatments and a cure for cystinosis.
 Funding quality cystinosis research studies remains a priority and is an ongoing process.
 The CRF announces global calls for research proposals bi-annually in the spring and fall of each year.
 After review and recommendations by our Scientific Review Board, research grants are issued.
 In 2006, the CRF established the first Cystinosis Research Fellowship Program designed to support scientists and new researchers who have an interest in cystinosis research.

 Today, with the support of our partners, friends, and community we have significantly changed the course of cystinosis research.
-Our funding efforts have allowed talented doctors and researchers in the area of cystinosis to initiate novel research studies and to advance their research efforts.
+Our funding efforts have allowed talented doctors and researchers in the area of cystinosis to initiate novel research studies and advance their research efforts.

 We have reached important CRF milestones in research developments and significant advancements in the treatment of cystinosis.